georgegognadze/awesome-resources/README.md

 + <a href="https://rubykoans.com"> Ruby Koans </a> Learn Ruby With the Edgecase Ruby Koans.
 The Koans walk you along the path to enlightenment in order to learn Ruby.
 The goal is to learn the Ruby language. :free:
 + <a href="https://www.openvim.com/"> OpenVim </a> Vim is a highly configurable text editor built to enable efficient text editing.
 Collection of Vim learning tools. :free:
 + <a href="https://javascript30.com/" target="_blank"> JavaScript 30 </a> 30 Day Vanilla JS Coding Challenge, free and hosted by one of the best educators on the web.
 Learn all the basics and have fun, for beginners to intermediate developers. :free:
++ <a href="https://csfirst.withgoogle.com/s/en/home" target="_blank"> CS First </a> A free computer science curriculum that makes coding easy to teach and fun to learn. :free:
 + <a href="https://www.codeschool.com/" target="_blank"> Code School </a> Code School teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts. :arrows_counterclockwise:
 + <a href="https://www.codeavengers.com/" target="_blank"> Code Avengers </a> Learn to build websites, apps and games with HTML, CSS and JavaScript. :arrows_counterclockwise:
 + <a href="https://codecombat.com/" target="_blank"> CodeCombat </a> An online game that teaches programming.
 Students write code in real programming languages like: Python, JavaScript, Lua, CofeeScript, Clojure. :arrows_counterclockwise: